sunrentao16/insight-fansite-analytics-challenge/README.md

 Used Python to solve the problem.

 # Publicly Available Modula used
+### import os
+Used os Modula to set working dictionary.

 ### import datetime
 Used datetime Modula in feature 3 and 4 to create datetime objects.